meilisearch/documentation/learn/advanced/known_limitations.md

 **Limitation:** The maximum size of an index is 500GiB, and the maximum size of the task database is 10GiB.

 **Explanation:** Meilisearch allocates all the virtual memory it requires upfront.
-The database maximum size ensures instances can contain several large indexes without reaching OS limits on the amount of virtual memory available to a single process.
+The maximum database size ensures instances can contain several large indexes without reaching operating system limits on the amount of virtual memory available to a single process.

 ## Maximum number of indexes in an instance